Great Books of the Western World: Eventual popular success

 In 1945, Adler began writing the initial forms of the essays for the Great Ideas and six years and $940,000 more later, on April 15, 1952, the Great Books of the Western World were presented at a publication party in the Waldorf-Astoria Hotel, in New York City.
 In his speech, Hutchins said, "This is more than a set of books, and more than a liberal education.
 Great Books of the Western World is an act of piety.
 Here are the sources of our being.
 Here is our heritage.
 This is the West.
 This is its meaning for mankind."
-The first two sets of books were given to Elizabeth II, Queen of the United Kingdom, and to Harry S. Truman, the incumbent U.S. President.
-Adler appeared on the cover of Time magazine for a story about the set of works and its idea index and inventory of Western topics of thought at large, of sorts.
+The first two sets of books were given to Elizabeth II, Queen of the United Kingdom, and to Harry S. Truman, the incumbent U.S. president.
+Adler appeared on the cover of Time for a story about the set of works and its idea index and inventory of Western topics of thought at large, of sorts.

 The initial sales of the book sets were poor, with only 1,863 sets sold in 1952, and less than one-tenth of that number of book sets were sold in 1953.
 A financial debacle loomed until Encyclopædia Britannica altered the sales strategy, and sold the book set through experienced door-to-door encyclopædia-salesmen, as Hutchins had feared; but, through that method, 50,000 sets were sold in 1961.
 In 1963 the editors published Gateway to the Great Books, a ten-volume set of readings meant to introduce the authors and the subjects of the Great Books.
 Each year, from 1961 to 1998, the editors published The Great Ideas Today, an annual updating about the applicability of the Great Books to contemporary life.
 According to Alex Beam, Great Books of the Western World eventually sold a million sets.
 The Internet and the E-book reader have made available some of the Great Books of the Western World in an on-line format.